OnePointCollab/onecloudplanet_docs/docs/control-panel/cloud-platform/networks/ports/edit-port.md

 ![](../../img/ports/15.png)

-3. If necessary, change the name of the port in the **Port Name** field.
+3. If necessary, change the name of the port in the **Name Port** field.

 ![](../../img/ports/16.png)